Lesson 2: Expressive vs. Directional Line

 Aquisition of skills and knowledge requires practice and perseverance.

-Students will use a sketchbook or other surface to practice, develop and refine drawing concepts.
+Students will use a sketchbook or other surface to practice, develop, and refine expressive and directional line concepts.

-Students will apply practiced technique toward finished drawings.
+Students will apply practiced techniques toward finished drawings that demonstrate structural and emotional line use.

-Individual student progress will be assessed through pre/post tests, self crtique and class rubrics.
+Individual student progress will be assessed through pre/post tests, self-critique, and class rubrics.

 Line is limited to outline or contour line.

-Lesson delivery -visual exemplars, written instructions, demonstration of process and techniques, google classroom.
+Lesson delivery: Visual exemplars, written instructions, and demonstration of process and techniques via Google Classroom.

-Check work in progress, immediate and individualized feedback to students.
+Check work in progress and provide immediate and individualized feedback to students.

 What skills will be assessed?

-The ability to use line to define the elements of art in a drawing.
+The ability to use line to define the elements of art and principles of design.

 What specific aspects of task will be assessed?